Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

-The rear of our refrigerator may take a little more effort to get to but let's not stop now.
-Even if we don't find nasty food here, there is likely a large amount of dust build up on the back of the unit and on the mechanical parts of our refrigerator.
-Much like our furnaces and ductwork, the fan is drawing air into the back of the unit and along with it, a large amount of dust.
+The rear of our refrigerator may take a little more effort to get to, but let's not stop now.
+Even if we don't find nasty food here, there is likely a large amount of dust built up on the back of the unit and on the mechanical parts of our refrigerator.
+Much like our furnaces and ductwork, the fan is drawing air into the back of the unit and, along with it, a large amount of dust.

-Note: Usually the back of the refrigerator is pretty simple to take apart so you can access the internal mechanical components.
-However, don't take apart anything you are confident you can put back together.
+Note: Usually, the back of the refrigerator is pretty simple to take apart so you can access the internal mechanical components.
+However, don't take apart anything you aren't confident you can put back together.

-Cleaning out the mechanical components of your refrigerator might not only help it smell better, but it could drastically increase its life.
+Cleaning out the mechanical components of your refrigerator might not only help it smell better but also could drastically increase its life.
 Dust and dirt buildup in the mechanical parts of a refrigerator is one of the biggest reasons they fail.